-The ranked particle system has a deep relation with the theory of multi-dimensional reflected Brownian motion studied intensively in the context of stochastic network systems by Harrison, Reiman and Williams \cite{HR81} \cite{HW87Stoch} \cite{HW87AP} and their collaborators.
-Recently Dieker \& Moriarty \cite{DM09} provided necessary and sufficient conditions for the invariant density of semimartingale reflected Brownian motions in a two-dimensional wedge to be written as a finite sum of terms of product-of-exponential form, by extending the geometric considerations on the so-called ``skew-symmetry" condition.
-In the present paper we use this skew-symmetry condition for the $n$-dimensional reflected Brownian motions to solve the basic adjoint relation introduced in a piece-wise constant drift coefficient structure, and find an invariant density for the ranked process of the hybrid Atlas model in the form of sum of products of exponentials.
-With this explicit formula we compute the invariant distribution of the capital distribution curve, as well as the long-term average occupation times.
+The ranked particle system has a deep relation with the theory of multi-dimensional reflected Brownian motion studied intensively in the context of stochastic network systems by Harrison, Reiman and Williams \cite{HR81,HW87Stoch,HW87AP} and their collaborators.
+Recently, Dieker and Moriarty \cite{DM09} provided necessary and sufficient conditions for the invariant density of semimartingale reflected Brownian motions in a two-dimensional wedge to be expressed as a finite sum of terms of product-of-exponential form, by extending the geometric considerations on the so-called ``skew-symmetry'' condition.
+In the present paper we use this skew-symmetry condition [see (\ref{eq: SSC}) in Lemma \ref{lm: vol cond 2}] for the $n$-dimensional reflected Brownian motions to solve the basic adjoint relation introduced in the context of a piece-wise constant drift coefficient structure, and thus compute an invariant density for the ranked process of the hybrid Atlas model as a sum of products of exponentials.
+With this explicit formula we compute the invariant distribution of the capital distribution curve as well as the long-term average occupation times.

-Another interesting system of ranked particles is Dyson's process of non-colliding Brownian motions, which are the ordered eigenvalues of a Brownian motion on the space of Hermitian matrices.
-Recent work by Warren \cite{Warren07} constructs Dyson's process using Doob's $h-$transform and Brownian motion in the Gelfand-Tsetlin cone, as an extension of Dub\'edat's work \cite{Dubedat04} on the relation between reflected Brownian motions on the wedge and a Bessel process of dimension three.
-The (infinite) ranked particle systems also appear in mean-field spin glass theory of Mathematical Physics.
-In a further recent development, Arguin \& Aizenman \cite{AA08} analyze robust quasi-stationary competing particle systems with overlapped hierarchical structures where the Poisson-Dirichlet distribution emerges as in \cite{PP08}.
-Instead of taking Dyson's process or the spin glass theory as our model for rankings in equity markets, we obtain the ranked particle system through a general formula of Banner \& Ghomrasni \cite{BG07} for continuous semimartingales in the hybrid Atlas model.
+Another interesting system of ranked particles is Dyson's process of noncolliding Brownian motions, which are the ordered eigenvalues of a Brownian motion on the space of Hermitian matrices.
+Recent work by Warren \cite{Warren07} constructs Dyson's process using Doob's $h$-transform and Brownian motion in the Gelfand--Tsetlin cone, as an extension of Dub\'edat's work \cite{Dubedat04} on the relation between reflected Brownian motions on the wedge and a Bessel process of dimension three.
+The (infinite) ranked particle systems also appear in mean-field spin glass theory of mathematical physics.
+In another recent development, Arguin and Aizenman \cite{AA08} analyze robust quasi-stationary competing particle systems with overlapping hierarchical structures where the Poisson--Dirichlet distribution emerges as in \cite{PP08}.
+Instead of taking Dyson's process or the spin glass theory as our model for rankings in equity markets, we obtain the ranked particle system through a general formula of Banner and Ghomrasni \cite{BG07} for continuous semimartingales in the hybrid Atlas model.